proxytranslation/user-docs/quoting.md

 ##### Provide custom SRX file:

 Working with custom SRX files might be necessary in certain cases, like special requirements from clients, but more commonly for migration purposes.
 Some clients might require the use of custom segmentation rules to optimize website content segmentation to their existing translation memories.
 It is not uncommon that business owners already have product catalogs and other business-related materials translated before they decide to have their website translated as well - and it is a sound business idea to re-use existing resources to the most possible extent.
-To meet this requirement you can use the client's own segmentation rules for your projects.
+To meet this requirement you can use the client's own segmentation rules for your projects.<br>
 It is not uncommon either that clients switch from one platform or service provider to another, and wish to migrate all their existing data - including their website content.
-This, again, might require the use of custom segmentation rules, so that existing resources could be re-used.
+This, again, might require the use of custom segmentation rules, so that existing resources could be re-used.<br>
-As segmentation rules can't be modified once the project is created, please make sure to check if your client has any special segmentation requirements.
+<br>As segmentation rules can't be modified once the project is created, please make sure to check if your client has any special segmentation requirements.

 **Screenshot of the dialog:**